sblenkhorne/pyTankGame/README.md

 my_tank.damaged() returns True if your tank has taken a hit my_tank.cooldown() returns the number of frames before your weapon can be fired again

 Keep in mind that these commands are all relative to the center of your tank and the center of the enemy tanks.
 You may not see a wall in a certain direction but this doesn't guarentee that some part of your tank won't hit if you travel in that direction.
-You gun sight may see the other tank but that doesn't guarantee that a shot made will reach it, your shell has size and may clip a wall even if it doesn't block your view.
+Your gun sight may see the other tank but that doesn't guarantee that a shot made will reach it, your shell has size and may clip a wall even if it doesn't block your view.
 Give your driver and gunner a margin of error to be sure things work the way you intend!

-Each tank in the arena has three lives.
+Each tank in the arena has one life.
 The number of lives remaining is shown to the left of the healthbar.
 The number to the right is your total kills.
-When only one player has any remaining lives the arena will close.
+When only one player has any remaining lives the arena will reset with a new map.